EvansWinner/evanswinner.github.io/sets.md

 ###############################
 ```
 ~~~~~
-This file generated on Fri Aug 26 09:49:01 MDT 2022 on compensation.
+This file generated on Sun Dec  3 10:38:49 PM MST 2023 on lenny.

 The Makefile command line was: kallychore -m sets.kc | \